 Gutter Cleaning Robot

-The gutter cleaning robot is a scaled-down version of the automatic gutter cleaning system.
+The cleaning robot is a scaled-down version of the automatic gutter cleaning system.
 These robots are more readily available if you shop online.
 It fits in your gutters and moves along them to fling any gutter debris it encounters out onto your lawn.
-Just like the automatic gutter cleaning system, it is also remote-controlled and runs on a rechargeable battery.
+Just like the automatic cleaning system, it is also remote-controlled and runs on a rechargeable battery.

 Emergency Gutter Cleaning